chamikamunithunga/chamikamunithunga/README.md

 🌟 Let's connect and collaborate on exciting projects!
 Feel free to explore my repositories and reach out if you'd like to collaborate or discuss anything web development-related.

-📫 You can reach me via email at [Your Email] or connect with me on LinkedIn [Your LinkedIn Profile URL].
+📫 You can reach me via email at chamikamunithunga140@gmail.com or connect with me on LinkedIn https://www.linkedin.com/in/chamika-munithunga-74801a2b1/.

 Happy coding! ✨